olinjs/olinjs/lessons/02-javascript/exercises.md

 ## Assignment

 Read and do the exercises in the first three sections of the [Lesson 3 Readme](https://github.com/olinjs/olinjs/tree/master/lessons/03-express-templates-mongo) to learn about Express, a development framework we will be using.
 Have a hello world express application finished and ready to show to the teaching team in your browser for next class.
-Note that you only need to do exercises in sections up to and including **Organizing an Express Application** to create this app.
+Note that you only need to do exercises in sections up to and including **Organizing an Express Application** in order to create this hello world app.

-Be ready to write down two things at the beginning of next class to help us identify difficult concepts that deserve more attention.
+Prepare two things that you will write down at the beginning of next class in order to help us identify difficult concepts that deserve more attention:
-*Something in the assignment you felt confident about and easily grasped *Something in the reading you're confused about or want to know more about
+ * Something in the assignment you felt confident about and easily grasped
+ * Something in the reading you're confused about or want to know more about

 ## Optional Reading